-MUS 207 Instrumental Composition in Smaller Forms Credit, 2 sem. hrs.
+MUS 207 Instrumental Composition in Smaller Forms

 The student will be assigned projects in which various 20th century harmonic and rhythmic devices are used and developed.
 Idioms will include short keyboard compositions, works for solo instrument and keyboard, instrumental duets or trios.
 Forms such as binary, ternary, and theme and variation will be employed.